outdoorbits/little-backup-box/README.md

 		</td>
 	</tr>
 </table>
 These languages are already available.
-Do you want to maintain or create a new translation?<br>
+Do you want to maintain or create a translation?<br>

 <h2>NEWS</h2>